 In addition to acquiring new talent, the Company focuses on growing and developing its existing talent.
 The Company makes significant investments in enhancing its employees' skill levels and providing professional opportunities for career development and advancement.
-The Company's leadership team utilizes a robust succession planning program for identifying the next generation of leaders to ensure that the organization is prepared to fill critical roles with employees who are prepared to support the strategy of the business and respond to the needs of key stakeholders.
+The Company's leadership team utilizes a robust succession planning program for identifying the next generation of leaders to ensure that the organization is well positioned to fill critical roles with employees who are prepared to support the strategy of the business and respond to the needs of key stakeholders.

-Training and employee learning opportunities are offered to employees, which allow the Company to efficiently develop its staff and meet legal and compliance training requirements.
-Over seven thousand webinar courses were completed in 2021, along with hundreds of health, wellness and leadership training sessions delivered to the employee population.
+Training and employee learning opportunities are offered to employees, which allows the Company to efficiently develop its staff and meet legal and compliance training requirements.
+Over ten thousand webinar courses were completed in 2022 in comparison to seven thousand courses in 2021, which included compliance, wellness and leadership topics delivered to the employee population.

 The Company uses several mechanisms to support the development of current employees for future leadership roles.
-First, the company has evolved its coaching strategy to adjust to the effects of the COVID-19 pandemic by creating a model that embraces virtual employee coaching.
-Second, the Women in Leadership Program develops capabilities of female leaders through a process of learning and personal discovery so they can make stronger contributions within their careers and the organizations in which they work.
-With the use of a leadership assessment tool, management discovers the strengths and opportunities for its participants and creates actions plans to help improve their performance.
-Professional networking and mentoring helps prepare the female leaders for larger roles in the organization.
-As of December 31, 2021, 76% and 24% of the Company's management positions were held by men and women, respectively.
-This compares to the Company's overall U.S. population comprised of 69% males and 31% females.
+First, the Company has evolved its coaching strategy to adjust to the work environment post pandemic.
+Created initially in 2021, a model that embraces virtual employee coaching has expanded across all business units.
+Second, the Women in Leadership Program develops capabilities of female leaders through a process of learning and personal discovery to empower them to make stronger contributions within their careers and the organizations in which they work.
+With the use of a leadership assessment tool, management discovers the strengths and opportunities of the program participants and creates actions plans to help improve their performance.
+The professional networking and mentoring, which are components of the program, help prepare future leaders for larger roles in the organization.
+Third, in 2022, the Human Resources Team launched the Learning, Growing and Leading Series, a monthly training session in support of individuals' learning and professional development.
+The target audience for the 30-minute micro learning sessions includes people managers, aspiring leaders who want to continue to learn and grow in preparation for the next career opportunity, and all lifelong learners in pursuit of knowledge for personal and/or professional reasons.
+As of December 31, 2022, 73% and 27% of the Company's management positions were held by men and women, respectively.
+This compares to the Company's overall U.S. population comprised of 68% males and 32% females.

 The Company executed an All-Employee Engagement Survey in 2021.
 The survey was an opportunity for employees to offer open, honest and confidential feedback as it was administered by a third-party organization.
-It was launched to support continuous improvement and help shape and strengthen the Company's culture, teamwork and overall work environment.
+It was launched in the spirit of continuous improvement to shape and strengthen the Company's culture, teamwork and overall work environment.
 The survey is used as a tool to measure and improve engagement and satisfaction while helping us discover areas and topics where we may need more dialogue and conversation.
-Action plans have been implemented to address the focus areas of training and development, inclusive culture and belonging and communication.
+In 2022, the Company continued to drive and embrace action plans to address the focus areas of Training and Development, Inclusive Culture and Belonging and Communication.

-The Company also conducts annual performance appraisals with all employees.
+The Company conducts annual performance appraisals with all employees.
 Feedback is used to support continuous improvement.
-Individual, annual goal setting activities align to the overall company and business unit strategies and objectives.
+Employee annual goal setting activities align to the overall Company and business unit strategies and objectives.